Bio-Otto/MDPerTool_GUI/mdpertool/readme.txt

 ###################################### CLASSICAL MD PROCESS USING MDPerTool v0.1 ######################################
 #######################################################################################################################

+class Reporter(openmm.MinimizationReporter):
+    interval = 10 # report interval
+    energies = [] # array to record progress
+    def report(self, iteration, x, grad, args):
+        # print current system energy to screen
+        if iteration % self.interval == 0:
+            print(iteration, args['system energy'])

+        # save energy at each iteration to an array we can use later
+        self.energies.append(args['system energy'])

+        # The report method must return a bool specifying if minimization should be stopped.
+        # You can use this functionality for early termination.
+        return False

 # ---------------- LOGGER ---------------- #
 file_name = 'out.log'
 log_path = os.path.join('C:/Users/law5_/Desktop/MDPerTool_GUI/mdpertool/output', file_name)